nipy/nilabels/README.md

-# Labels Manager
+# LabelsManager
 Python 2.7

-A set of tools to automatise simple manipulations of medical images segmentations in nifti format and to compute simple measurements on them.
+LabelsManager is a set of tools to automatise simple manipulations and measurements of medical images and images segmentations in nifti format.

+Each tool provided can be
+* Accessed directly as nibabel objects, numpy arrays and other Python objects.
+* Accessed indirectly trough the facades as paths to the corresponding files.

-## What can you do with label manager
+## What can you do with LabelsManager

 What can you do with the package labels_manager: access all the functions stored in tools, programmed to work with numpy array, using the facade manager that works with paths to nifti images.
 Tools consists of simple manipulations of labels, mainly based on [NiftySeg](http://cmictig.cs.ucl.ac.uk/wiki/index.php/NiftySeg_install) and [NiftyReg](http://cmictig.cs.ucl.ac.uk/wiki/index.php/NiftyReg_install).